Kumis-XD/Termux-Desktop/README.md

 you have to download VNC VIEWER on playstore or in appstore

-3) step three open your termux application then type 'vncserver' then click enter if there is text 'New 'localhost:1 ()' desktop is localhost:1
+3) step three open your termux application then type 'vncserver' then click enter if there is text

+New 'localhost:1 ()' desktop is localhost:1

-Starting applications specified in /data/data/com.termux/files/home/.vnc/xstartup Log file is /data/data/com.termux/files/home/.vnc/localhost:1.log' means the desktop can be run
+Starting applications specified in /data/data/com.termux/files/home/.vnc/xstartup Log file is /data/data/com.termux/files/home/.vnc/localhost:1.log

+means the desktop can be run

 4) step four if you want to use the desktop that you have installed